common-workflow-lab/2020-works-workshop-mpi-cwl/presentation.md

 Speaker: Michael

 ---
 # A first attempt within standard MPI

 .columns[
 .col2[

-Since CWL supports using JavaScript to provide values to many elements within a tool description, RWN created a few functions to programmatically insert the necessary MPI job launch commands to the front of the command line string.
+Since CWL supports using JavaScript to compute values for some elements within a tool description, RWN created a few functions to programmatically insert the necessary MPI job launch commands to the front of the command line string.

-- Worked on laptop
+- 🙂 Worked on laptop
-- Worked on ARCHER
+- 🙂 Worked on ARCHER (Cray XC30, UK National Supercomputing Service)
-- Requires NodeJS
+- 😐 Requires NodeJS
-- Ugly tool description
+- 🤢 Ugly tool description
-- Failed on Cirrus (SLURM requires environment variables to be set)
+- ☹️ Failed on SLURM-based cluster (requires environment variables to be set)
-- Failed to work with containers
+- ☹️ Failed to work with containers

 ]